Speed: The GCS ENCS Cluster

 INFO: Starting build...

 This method can be used for converting Docker containers directly on Speed.
-On GPU nodes make sure to pass on the --nv flag to Singularity, so its containers could access the GPUs.
-See the linked example.
+On GPU nodes, make sure to pass on the --nv flag to Singularity so its containers could access the GPUs.
+See the linked example for more details.

 3 Conclusion

-The cluster is, “first come, first served”, until it fills, and then job position in the queue is based upon past usage.
-The scheduler does attempt to fill gaps, though, so sometimes a single-core job of lower priority will schedule before a multi-core job of higher priority, for example.
+The cluster operates on a “first-come, first-served” basis until it reaches full capacity.
+After that, job positions in the queue are determined based on past usage.
+The scheduler does attempt to fill gaps, so occasionally, a single-core job with lower priority may be scheduled before a multi-core job with higher priority.

 3.1 Important Limitations